aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 - [ ] We lose per-module analytics which means we will to move to report analytics at the construct level.
 - [ ] We jsii to support the concept of "submodules".
 I believe this is easier than arbitrary namespaces which we decided not to support in jsii.
+One thing to consider for example, is where do submodule README files go.
 - [ ] `constructs`
 - [ ] How do we deal with `cx-api`?
+- [ ] `@aws-cdk/assert` library.
+Do we have to do the assert library rewrite as a jsii module (we want to do that anyway!).
+- [ ] Rewrite all example code
+- [ ] Reference documentation needs to also support submodules/namespaces and use the submodule's README file.

 # Drawbacks